The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: Introduction

 \tanner{Struggling a bit with the above because the word "reuse" isn't yet defined}

-Second, dataplacement and dataflow determine qualitative information about tiles (``what", ``where", and ``when"), while tile shapes affect only quantitative information (``how big" and ``how many").
+Finally, dataplacement and dataflow determine qualitative information about tiles (``what", ``where", and ``when"), while tile shapes affect only quantitative information (``how big" and ``how many").
 This means that most of the modeling complexity is in dataplacement and dataflow.
 In fact, for a given dataplacement and dataflow, accesses, energy, and latency can be calculated using functions of simple, easy-to-reason-about operators (\eg multiply, add, min, ceiling), which lets us reason about these functions to find tile shape choices that dominate others ($10^6\times$ reduction).
 After generating these simple functions, we can also evaluate them instead of running a full model to speed up the search process by $> 100\times$.

 We implement these ideas in the Turbo-Charged Mapper (TCM), which fully searches the mapspace, making it the first mapper to guarantee finding optimal mappings in feasible runtime (seconds to minutes).
-We also compare to prior works that trade off optimality for speed~\cite{zigzag,loma,timeloop}, showing that, given similar runtime, this work finds mappings with $1.3-2400\times$ lower EDP.
+We also compare to prior works that trade off optimality for speed~\cite{zigzag,loma,timeloop}, showing that, given similar runtime, this work finds mappings with $1.3-16,000\times$ lower energy-delay-product (EDP).

 In summary, we make the following contributions: \begin{itemize} \item We introduce the concept of \dataplan that defines which tiles are stored in each level of the memory hierarchy. \Dataplan clearly shows the relative sizes and lifetimes of each tile in memory. \item We show how to use \dataplan to identify and prune suboptimal dataflows and tile shapes. \item We introduce \emph{partial-tile-shape-pruning}, which, for a given \dataplan and dataflow, can identify and prune suboptimal tile shapes. \item We introduce a fast model that is compiled once for each \dataplan and dataflow, and is then $1000\times$ faster than prior fast models. \item We integrate these contributions into \mappername, the first mapper to guarantee finding optimal mappings in feasible runtime.
-TCM fully searches the mapspace, pruning only suboptimal mappings. \end{itemize}
+TCM fully searches the mapspace, pruning only suboptimal mappings. \item We demonstrate that, compared to prior mappers, TCM improves accelerator energy-delay-product by $1.2-6.5\times$ while simultaneously reducing mapping search time by $1000\times$ (5 hours $\rightarrow$ 17 seconds). \end{itemize}